Bone mineral density scan for osteoporosis

 Osteoporosis can be diagnosed by measuring bone mineral density of the spine and hip on a DXA scan.
 This is a simple scan on a dual x-ray absorptiometer (DXA) machine.

-DXA scans only take ten to 15 minutes.
-The patient lies on a couch while the scan takes place.
+DXA scans only take ten to 15 minutes, and you will lie on the couch while the scan takes place.
 There are no injections involved and you do not have to go into a tunnel.
 You do not have to undress, as long as there are no metal fastenings, such as zips or metal buttons, in the area to be scanned.

 DXA is very safe and uses a very low dose of x-ray.